usnistgov/pyMCR/README.rst

     -   Zero end-points of cumulative summation
     -   Non-negativity of cumulative summation
     -   Compress or cut values above or below a threshold value
-    -   Replace sum-across-features samples with prescribed features
+    -   Replace sum-across-features samples (e.g., 0 concentration) with prescribed target
-    -   Fix known concentration or spectral components (and let others vary)
+    -   Enforce a plane ("planarize").
+E.g., a concenctration image is a plane.

 -   Error metrics / Loss function

     -   Mean-squared error

+-   Other options

+    -   Fix known targets (C and/or ST, and let others vary)

 What it **does** do: